trevorsandy/lpub3d/mainApp/docs/README.txt

 Enhancement: It is no longer necessary to manage renderer paths in the preference dialogue.
 LPub3D renderers (LDGLite, LDView and LPub3D-Trace) are now automatically configured at application start-up.
 As the renderers and now bundled with LPub3D, their locations are fixed and known to the application.
 Therefore, renderer location configuration is predefined and managed within LPub3D.

-Feature: View log files.
+Enhancement: View log files.
 It is now possible to view logged output for LPub3D and its integrated renderers - LDGLite and LPub3D-Trace.
 LDView does not produce any discernible logging so there's nothing to view for this renderer.

-Feature: Detect and configure LGEO library including Damien Roux's (Darats) STL objects.
+Enhancement: Detect and configure LGEO library including Damien Roux's (Darats) STL objects.
 LGEO is a library of high-quality POV-Ray object definitions which describes LDraw parts.
 In order to automatically detect the LGEO library it be placed inside the LDraw library - for example "LDraw Path"/lgeo.
 Furthermore, to include Darats' STL objects, they must exist in a sub-folder named "stl" - so an example for STL objects would be "LDraw Path"/lgeo/stl.
 With these settings in place, LPub3d will automatically detect the LGEO paths and include them in the POV-Ray configuration file settings.

+Enhancement: Windows multi-user installation.
+Multi-user installation allows "per-user" (no admin required) and "per-machine" (asks elevation only when necessary) installations.
+Per-user installations install folder is located at %USERPROFILE%\Local\AppData and installation registry keys at HKCU Software\LPub3D and HKCU Software\Microsoft\Windows\CurrentVersion\Uninstall\LPub3D respectively.
+The per-machine inistallations install folder is located at Program Files [x86_64] or Program Files (x86) [i686] while installation registry keys are written to HKLM Software\LPub3D and HKLM Software\Microsoft\Windows\CurrentVersion\Uninstall\LPub3D.
+For both pre-user and per-machine installs, LPUb3D configuration registry keys are written to HKCU Software\LPub3D Software\LPub3D while configuration data is written to %USERPROFILE%\Local\AppData\LPub3D Software\LPub3D.
+See https://github.com/Drizin/NsisMultiUser/blob/master/README.md for technical details.

 Fix: preference settings not preserved on macOS - When application is closed, the configured preference settings are not preserved.
 On subsequent, application launch, the preference revert to the default configuration.
 This behaviour no longer presents on macOS.